Ixfolia/barony-alchemy-interactive/README.md

 **Note:** Some browsers may show security warnings for local file access.
 If you encounter issues, try using a simple local server or a different browser.

-## Technologies Used

-- HTML5
-- CSS3 with custom properties
-- Vanilla JavaScript
-- VT323 font (for retro gaming aesthetic)

 ## Assets